 The post-referendum ‘toxic’ debate inflated as metrocentric Remain intellectuals whined stridently about the supposedly stupid people who’d ignored their advice.
 The poor whites, they said, were like Trump supporters, incoherently attacking the establishment like, they implied, a zombie mob shuffling out of their northern housing estates towards the ivory towers of metroland.

-Those metrocentrics were really the stupid ones.
+Those metrocentrics were the stupid ones.
 They couldn’t accept the truth: that Leave voters had valid concerns about the impact on the UK of EU freedom of movement; and about loss of sovereignty.
 Being treated with contempt by the political class didn’t help – but their vote wasn’t an semi-coherent act of resentment at being overlooked.
 It was about issues – issues that the metrocentrics, in their lofty arrogance, chose to ignore.

 An April 2018 CSI poll asked Leave voters to rank four reasons for voting Leave.
 The poll report said: